-Helen Moore is an award-winning British ecopoet, author, socially engaged artist and educator for Nature connection/outdoor learning based in North East Somerset.
+Helen Moore is a British ecopoet, socially engaged artist and writer.

-She has published three poetry collections, Hedge Fund, And Other Living Margins (Shearsman Books, 2012), ECOZOA (Permanent Publications, 2015) — acclaimed by John Kinsella as “a milestone in the journey of ecopoetics” — and The Mother Country (Awen Publications, 2019) exploring British colonial history in Scotland and Australia, along with themes of dispossession.
+She has published three ecopoetry collections, Hedge Fund, And Other Living Margins (Shearsman Books, 2012), ECOZOA (Permanent Publications, 2015) — acclaimed by John Kinsella as ‘a milestone in the journey of ecopoetics’ — and The Mother Country (Awen Publications, 2019) exploring aspects of British colonial history.

 Helen offers an online mentoring programme, Wild Ways to Writing, and works with students internationally.